xleon/I18N-Portable/README.md

 ### Install

+Install it on your PCL and platform projects.
 From nuget package manager console:

 `PM> Install-Package I18NPortable`

-You will usually install it on your PCL project.
-If you need to get translations/strings from platform projects, you will need to install it in those as well.

 ### Setup locales